em-an-en/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5-firstlines displays the first 10 lines of /etc/passwd
-6-third_line displays the third line of the iacta file 7-file appends Best School to a file
+6-third_line displays the third line of the iacta file 7-file appends Best School to a file redirecting the ls command output to the ls_cwd_content file